Biden administration reverses Trump decision, will provide $1 billion a month more in emergency food assistance

 USDA settled the Pennsylvania and California lawsuits Thursday afternoon.

-Despite a promising rebound in the labor market last month, Vollinger said it is important to compare unemployment now to February 2020, before the pandemic took hold: “The ranks of long-term jobless is significant — they are now 40 percent of the officially unemployed.
+Despite a promising rebound in the labor market last month, Ellen Vollinger, legal director for Food Research and Action Center, a public policy nonprofit, said it is important to compare unemployment now to February 2020, before the pandemic took hold: “The ranks of long-term jobless is significant — they are now 40 percent of the officially unemployed.
 That is stunning, and the economic situation they are in is more dire.”

 Food insecurity is just one of the problems they face, she says.